raijisse/Udacity-SDC-P2-Advanced-Finding-Lanes/P2_writeup.md

 If we zoom in a bit, we can see that the traffic sign on the left looks a bit flattened.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+In order to generate a binarized image that will help us detect lanes robustly, I implemented a combination of color and gradient thresholds.
+The code is detailed in the `image_utils.py` file (from line 86 to 136).
+I implemented the following pipeline:
+- Apply a hard thresholding on the **Sobel operator**
+- Apply a gradient magnitude thresholding
+  - Both previous thresholding are enough to get a robust identification of image areas with a strong change in color.
+Note that we are looking for light colored (most of the time white or yellow) on a dark background : asphalt, concrete...
+Hence, the gradient around the lines is supposed to be strong.
+- Apply gradient direction thresholding, although I believe this step is not as insightful than the previous two.
+We can set it to `False` in my function.
+- Transform image in the HLS color space and apply S channel thresholding

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step:

 ![alt text][image3]

+# TO CONTINUE

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.